Reportr/dashboard/README.md

 #### Special properties for events

 When you track events using the API, you can define some specials properties that can be use by Reportr for advanced used.
-Special properties always begin with '$'.
+Special properties always begin with '@'.

 ```
-$lat : latitude for location
+@lat : latitude for location
-$lng : longitude for location
+@lng : longitude for location
 ```

 ## Trackers